Käthe Menzel-Jordan: Life and work

+She led the initial restoration of most houses on the unique Krämerbrücke in Erfurt; other projects were the house Zur Hohenlilie, the Barfüßerkirche, the Angermuseum, the Predigerkirche and Predigerkloster, the Reglerkirche, the old university, houses in the Michaelisstraße and at the Domplatz, the Krönbacken, the Michaeliskirche, and Schloss Molsdorf.
+Her projects included around 50 more churches, estates and houses throughout Thuringia.

-At the age of 80, Menzel-Jordan ventured into her last project, the general renovation of the family-owned house at Michaelisstrasse 19/20 in Erfurt's old town.
-During the development work, archaeological investigations revealed the house was the oldest documented residential building in Erfurt's old town and was built in the late 13th century.
+At the age of 80, Menzel-Jordan undertook her last project, the general renovation of the family-owned house at Michaelisstraße 19/20 in Erfurt's old town.
+During the development work, archaeological investigations revealed that the house was the oldest documented residential building in Erfurt's old town, built in the late 13th century.

-On 10 September 2016, Menzel-Jordan celebrated a service for her 100th birthday in the Erfurt Michaeliskirche together with many companions and guests at the invitation of the Erfurt Church District of the Evangelical Church of Central Germany.
+On 10 September 2016, Menzel-Jordan celebrated a service for her 100th birthday in the Erfurt Michaeliskirche with many companions and guests at the invitation of the Erfurt Church District of the Evangelical Church of Central Germany.

+She lived at the Augusta-Viktoria-Stift in Erfurt from 2021, an institution that she supported as a child and as a curator of the foundation from 1957 to 1994, responsible for building and restoration matters.
+On 6 June 2024, she became an honorary citizen of Erfurt.

+Menzel-Jordan died on 1 March 2026, at the age of 109.
+She was the oldest member of the Thuringian Chamber of Architects.